RobertGardner/teach-exercise-assets/docs/sql-mutations/insert.md

 | 102       | Ostrich Pillow | Feel comfy and cozy! | 99    | self care |
 | 103       | Tater Mitts    | Scrub some taters!   | 6     | cooking   |

+### Using the `retuning *` clause

+The `returning *` clause is a very useful PostgreSQL innovation.
+It will return all the rows that were affected by a mutation query.
+When used in an `insert` query, `returning *` will return the new row as it was written into the database.
+When used in an `update` query, it will return the updated row as it was written into the database.
+When use in a `delete` query, it will return the row as it was _before_ the deletion.
+This will let you, for example, determine if a row was actually deleted.

+You should get in the habit of adding `returning *` to _all_ your mutation queries so that you can get access to the modified data.
+When writing a backend API that queries a database, you will almost always need the data returned by `returning *`.

 ## Exercise

 Create and implement the following `.sql` files.